-Your driver rating is the average of your last 100 ratings, or however many you've received so far.
+Your driver rating is the average of your last 100 ratings.
+If you have less than 100 rides, your driver rating is the average of your total ratings received so far.
 Passengers can only rate you after a completed ride.
 Cancelled rides and missed requests don't affect driver ratings.

 After passengers rate their driver, they may see an option to tell their driver more about what was exceptional about the ride, like a clean car, great navigation, or a nice conversation.
-This is still a new feature we're rolling out, so not all rides will include it and not all drivers will see it.
+If a ride is less than 5 stars, passengers may also be able to flag specific areas to improve.

 Passengers may also have the chance to write specific feedback for their drivers, which is shared anonymously.
 This feedback is optional and not required to finish a ride.
-We'll send drivers their passengers' kudos in the weekly feedback email sent on Friday.
+We'll email you a feedback summary weekly with passenger feedback and flags.

 Watch this video about driver and passenger interactions, including when you should reach out to us.